| This lace possibly has its origins in the

 Lace is woven by hand with the help of bobbins.
 There is a

 great demand for lace products both in Russia and abroad.
+Other important lace-making centres were established

 in Eletz, Riazan and Kirovsk.
 In Yaroslavl Province the early